abdulsalamcodes/abdulsalamcodes/README.md

- # Welcome to Abdulsalam's GitHub Profile 👋
+ # Welcome 👋

-## About Me

 Hello there!
-I'm Abdulsalam, a passionate and innovative Software Developer with a strong focus on creating user-centric web experiences.
-I thrive on pushing the boundaries of technology and constantly seek opportunities to learn and grow in the ever-evolving world of web development.

-- 🚀 Seeking exciting opportunities to contribute to impactful projects and collaborate with talented teams
+I'm Abdulsalam, a passionate Software Developer with a strong focus on crafting user-centric solutions.
+I seek exciting opportunities to contribute to impactful projects and collaborate with talented teams.
+I am constantly learning new techniques, ways and approaches to create impactful solutions for emerging problems.
+I equally have a passion for educating and teaching my experience and knowledge to fellows and emerging developers.
+I currently share my learning through [my blog](https://abdulsalam.hashnode.dev/)
-- 🌱 Constantly exploring new technologies and frameworks to stay at the forefront of the industry

 ## Skills